elixir-lang/elixir-lang.github.com/getting-started/case-cond-and-if.markdown

 "This will"
 ```

 This is also a good opportunity to talk about variable scoping in Elixir.
-If any variable is declared or changed inside `if`, `case`, and friends, the declaration and change will only be visible inside the construct.
+If any variable is declared or changed inside `if`, `case`, and similar constructs, the declaration and change will only be visible inside the construct.
 For example:

 ```elixir
 iex> x = 1